eser/golang-service-template/pkg/bliss/configfx/README.md

 ## Fx

-The `configfx` package provides an `FxModule` that can be used to integrate with the `fx` framework.
+The `configfx` package provides an `FxModule` that can be used to integrate with the `go.uber.org/fx` framework.

 ```go
 import (